42 (Doctor Who): Plot

-Outside references
+Cultural references

-The title of the episode was chosen as an homage to the Answer to Life, the Universe, and Everything from The Hitchhiker's Guide to the Galaxy, written by Douglas Adams.
+The title of the episode was chosen as a homage to the Answer to Life, the Universe, and Everything from The Hitchhiker's Guide to the Galaxy, written by Douglas Adams.
 Adams was a writer and script editor for Doctor Who in the late 1970s.

 The Doctor asks the crew where their "Dunkirk spirit" is, referring to the evacuation and battle of Dunkirk.

 A security question on "classical music" concerns Elvis Presley and The Beatles.
 The Doctor indirectly refers to the remix of "A Little Less Conversation", and name-drops the song "Here Comes the Sun".

 A security question asks for the next number in a sequence.
 The sequence consists of consecutive happy prime numbers.

 Production

 The SS Pentallian was originally going to have the name SS Icarus.
-This was changed after the producers learned of the film Sunshine, which also involved a spaceship named Icarus falling into the sun.
+This was changed after the producers learned of the film Sunshine, which also involved a spaceship named Icarus falling into the Sun.

 Several elements of the episode had been reused from previous episodes.
 The stasis chamber is adapted from the prop used as the MRI scanner in "Smith and Jones", according to associate production designer James North.
 Likewise, the spacesuit the Doctor wears was previously seen in "The Impossible Planet" and "The Satan Pit" and has since been repainted, according to producer Phil Collinson in the online audio commentary for "42".

 On 12 May 2007, the BBC website published a text-based "exclusive prologue" to the episode.
 Written by Joseph Lidster, it details the reactions of one of the characters, Erina Lissak, a recent addition to the crew of the Pentallian, as the ship's engines stop, a countdown to impact begins, and she unexpectedly meets the Doctor and Martha.

 Doctor Who Magazine reported in the preview for this episode that the title "42" was chosen for the fact the episode is set in approximate real time.
 Producer Phil Collinson added in an episode commentary that the name was a reference to the real-time US television series 24.
 Writer Chibnall acknowledged that the title also references the work of Douglas Adams, which features the number 42, and said that "it's a playful title".

 Chibnall goes on to compare the episode itself to "The Satan Pit", at least from a visual standpoint.